pixie-io/pixie-demos/http2-tracing/README.md

 <img src=".readme_assets/wireshark_http2_headers.png" alt="Wireshark HTTP/2 headers" width="500">

-Now launch wireshark after launching gRPC client & server, such that wireshark only capture the traffic in the middle of the connection.
+Now launch wireshark after launching gRPC client & server, such that **wireshark only capture the traffic in the middle of the connection**.
 This time, wireshark cannot decode the headers as shown in the screenshot below.

 ```
 go build -o /tmp/grpc_server server/main.go && /tmp/grpc_server